-Slow Cooker Cinnamon Apples – An easy recipe for Cinnamon Apples covered in a cider-maple syrup glaze.
-These sweet and tender apples taste like the inside of an apple pie.
-Only a few minutes of prep time; let your slow cooker do all the work!
+An easy recipe for Cinnamon Apples made in the slow cooker or on the stove-top.
+These sweet spiced apples taste like the inside of an apple pie.

 More Apple Recipes:

 - Homemade Applesauce

 - ⅔ cup apple cider or apple juice

 - 2 tablespoons pure maple syrup or brown sugar